jonsamwell/angular-http-batcher/README.md

 The key of the adapter to use to serialise/deserialise batch requests.
 Defaults to the HTTP 1.1 adapter 'httpBatchAdapter'.

 Current adapters are:

-    1. 'httpBatchAdapter' - supports the HTTP 1.1 spec and used by .Net (WebAPI) and JAVA servers.
+    1. 'httpBatchAdapter': supports the HTTP 1.1 spec and used by .Net (WebAPI) and JAVA servers.
-    2. 'nodeJsMultiFetchAdapter' - supports batching GET requests to a node server that uses the multifetch library.
+    2. 'nodeJsMultiFetchAdapter': supports batching GET requests to a node server that uses the multifetch library.

 Coming soon:

-    1. 'facebookAdapter' - will support the facebook batching protocol.
+    1. 'facebookAdapter': will support the facebook batching protocol.

 **Please request adapters that are not present.**